- The Road to College

 One of the biggest challenges for new college freshmen is time management.
 Most students are surprised by the amount of "free" time they have compared to their lives in high school.
 In college, you may have three classes one day, and none the next.
-You might be tempted to kick back, but it's up to you to balance studying and coursework with socializing and other pursuits you want to follow.
+You might be tempted to kick back, but it's up to you to balance studying and coursework with socializing and other pursuits.

 2. College professors expect you to learn and think independently.

 3. Cramming at the last minute doesn't work.

-Many high school students are used to succeeding with last-minute studying.
+Some high school students are used to succeeding with last-minute studying.
 But exams in college are generally given less frequently and are often more difficult, covering more material than high school tests.
 College exams often require in-depth and thoughtful answers that demonstrate your mastery of the content.
 As many freshmen learn the hard way, this means you need to consistently keep up with your studies and coursework and not wait until the last minute to study for a test.

 4. Your social life is wide open.

 5. You'll be sharing a (very small) personal space with a stranger.

-Even if you're used to sharing a room with a sibling, living with someone you never met can be a challenge.
-You'll need to negotiate everything from "lights out" time to what's considered "neat."
-That person may not become your best buddy, but a roommate can be good company as you settle into college.
-He or she may even expand your horizons by introducing you to new cultures, academic fields, and recreational experiences.
+Even if you're used to sharing a room with a sibling, living with someone you’ve never met can be a challenge.
+You'll need to negotiate everything from "lights out" time to what's considered “personal space” and "neat."
+Your roommate may not be your best friend.
+However, a roommate can be a familiar face as you settle into college.

 6. From money to moods, you'll be responsible for taking care of yourself.